Dylancouzon/Cryptonite/README.md

 # Cryptonite

-Crytonite is a cryptocurrency application utilizing the MERN stack and blockchain technology written in JavaScript.
+Cryptonite is a cryptocurrency application utilizing the MERN stack and blockchain technology written in JavaScript.
 React is powering the front end views with Express routing our backend to mongoDB.
 There are also several npm packages we employed to deliver the features of our MVP.
-Below we'll discuss certain features and why we made the decisions we did in our applications.
+Below we'll discuss certain features and why we made the decisions we did in our application.

 Go to [Crytonite.](https://cryptonite.azurewebsites.net/)